HealMe: Harnessing Cognitive Reframing in Large Language Models for Psychotherapy: Dataset Construction

 The raw dataset we utilize in this study is introduced by \citet{Mounica2023Training}.
 Our selection of this dataset is based on its comprehensive representation of common thinking traps, characterized by effectively articulated thoughts.
 The creation process of the raw dataset involves assigning specific thinking traps (identified as thinking patterns in the original study) and engaging crowd-sourced workers with a psychology background to manually generate these thoughts.
 This methodology ensures the dataset's relevance and quality, making it an ideal foundation for our research.

-To simulate the roles of a client and a psychotherapist, we employ ChatGPT (the API version) as the virtual client and psychotherapist, respectively.
+To simulate the roles of a client and a psychotherapist, we employ ChatGPT (gpt-3.5-turbo-0125) as the virtual client and psychotherapist, respectively.
 We choose ChatGPT as the client because it can generate detailed narratives based on the provided (\textit{thinking trap}, \textit{client's thought}) pairs, thereby enriching the client's personality and the distressed story.
 To maintain the immersion of ChatGPT as a client and prevent it from deviating from its role, we conducted human intervention and manual inspection for each round of dialogue.

 Our dataset aims to mimic the simplified process of using cognitive reframing strategies in psychotherapy.
 We prompt both the AI client and AI psychotherapy model to generate the expected output.
-The prompts are shown in Figure \ref{fig:prompt}, and our constructed dataset statistics is shown in Table \ref{table:data_statistics}.
+The prompts are shown in Figure \ref{fig:architecture}, and our constructed dataset statistics are shown in Table \ref{table:data_statistics}.